ktsreddy007/Ansible_Work/ktsreddy007/myansible/README.md

-# Ansible Collection - Tejaspace.myansible
+# Ansible Collection - ktsreddy007.myansible

-Documentation for the collection.
+This is the collection for practisng where we would have necessary playbooks to install necessary softwares on Centos 3 nodes and Ubuntu 3 nodes